 - Informing and advising the transit authority.

-local routes and on-demand services
+local routes, a city-centre shuttle and on-demand services

-Strong relationship with the regional authority
+Building strong relationships with the regional authority

 “This is an innovation, an experiment that opens up an extremely wide field for adapting public transit systems in cities.
 It’s comfortable, safe and fun too!”

-Mayor of Boulogne-sur-Mer and former government minister with responsibility for maritime transport and economy
+Mayor of Boulogne-sur-Mer and former government minister with responsibility for transport and maritime economy